The Power Of Riparian Rights: Unlocking The Benefits Of Streamside Property

-The Benefits of Riparian Rights
+The Benefits Of Riparian Rights

 Riparian property rights deal with the owners of lands adjoining streams, rivers, lakes, relating to the water and its usage.
 Ripa is a Latin word, which could be defined in English as a river.
 The term Riparian is defined as “pertaining to, or situated on, the bank of a river”.
 Established under the riparian doctrine, all owners of riparian land have the right to equally distributed water usage.
 This also means that an owner cannot interfere with the natural flow of the body of water.